hackerlex/PromptsForPrediction/Sports-Forecasting-Prompts.md

 * Forecasting algorithm demos
 * Data visualization storytelling

-> “If your startup were a sports team, would investors back them based on their predictive performance?”

 This visualization, combining bar graphs and tabular insights, showcases how data storytelling can simplify complex scenarios — whether in sports, business, or any competitive space.

 ---